SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 You must provide a configuration script to set the basic parameters of the simulation (`SimulationSubsystem` section):
-- the simulation version,
+- the simulation setup identifier (tag using the URN scheme),
-- the number of events,
+- the number of events to be generated,
 - the input file for the  seeding of random number generators.
 A    sample    configuration    script    is    provided    in    this [document](FLSimulate-3.0.0.conf) (for Falaise 3.0.0).